Water Hammer / Surge Pressure Calc Skip to main content

 1. Select Pipe Material and Size

 Choose from steel, copper, PVC, ductile iron, CPVC, HDPE, or stainless steel.
-Select the nominal pipe size and schedule , the calculator looks up ID, wall thickness, and material modulus.
+Select the nominal pipe size and schedule; the app looks up local ID, wall thickness, modulus, and typical rating rows that require product verification.

 2. Enter Pipe Length and Fluid